-Floors including sub-floors

-Repair category 1

-Notes Sections of flooring are loose/uneven.
+Floors including sub-floors Repair category 3 Notes Dampness has been recorded to flooring adjacent to the WC in the main house.
+High levels of dampness were recorded to flooring within the annex Shower Room.
+Evidence of high dampness and rot to flooring beneath the hot water tank.
+A previous section appears to have been repaired.
+See 'Dampness, rot and infestation' section.
+Sections of flooring are loose/uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 2

 Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.

-There are loose treads to the stairs.

-Wear and tear is evident to kitchen units and worktops.